41 Commando: Post Korean War

 In 1971 they were stationed in Malta, and in 1974 together with 40 Commando they took part in United Nations operation in Cyprus following the Turkish invasion.
-In 1977 they left Malta and in 1979 carried out public duties in London.
-In 1981, then based at Deal, Kent, they were disbanded again.
+In 1977 they left Malta and in 1979 carried out public duties in London. unit also served in Cyprus again as part of UN, Again serving in NI before In 1981, then based at Deal, Kent, they were disbanded again.

 Battle honours

 The following Battle honours were awarded to the British Commandos during the Second World War.